 Depending on the volume of taxable sales you’ve made or expected to make in the state and so your estimated annual sales tax liability, you will be assigned a filing frequency at the time of registration.
 This may be monthly, quarterly, or annually, and regardless of the frequency, returns and payments will be due on the 20th of the month following the close of the period in question.

 |January – March (Q1)||April 20|

 |April – June (Q2)||July 20|

 |October – December (Q4)||January 20|

 For those taxpayers filing annually, returns and payments are due on January 20th of the following year.
-If the 20th of any month falls on a weekend or holiday, returns and payments will be considered timely as long as they’re received by the next business day.
+If the 20th of any month falls on a weekend or holiday, returns and payments will be considered timely if they’re received by the next business day.
 Zero returns are required in Arkansas, and a penalty of 5% of the tax due will be assessed for late payments, as well as for payments not made through electronic funds transfer (EFT).

-When you’re making sales to customers across Arkansas, and possibly other states as well, there are a lot of elements to keep track of.
+When you’re making sales to customers across Arkansas and possibly other states as well, there are a lot of elements to keep track of.
 You need to know when to add sales tax onto the purchase price of an item, what rate to use, who to remit your payments to, and how frequently to file.
-All of the regulations surrounding these issues vary a good deal from one state to another, and so keeping track of all of your taxable sales and sales tax returns, especially if you’re selling in multiple states, can become a real burden.
+All of the regulations surrounding these issues vary from one state to another, and so keeping track of all of your taxable sales and sales tax returns, especially if you’re selling in multiple states, can become a real burden.